 I put Prescriptives Photocrome to the test on the first day of New York Fashion Week, when my schedule was jammed from 10 am til midnight.
 Here I am backstage at the tents around 1 pm:

-and later that evening at the Target Alexander McQueen party:
+and later that evening at the ander McQueen party:

 My skin has a nice matte finish and the product definitely lived up to its promises of working in any light, being long wearing and working for photos (If I do say so, myself!).
 I did use a fair amount of moisturizer along with the new Prescriptives Flawless Face Primer before using the foundation.
 My skin is dry and I’m not used to wearing heavier foundation, so I wanted the extra boost before applying.
 And it seems as if nothing will ever stop the glare entirely on my forehead.
 Perhaps I should follow the lead of my friend, Bianca, and get bangs.

 What I didn’t like about Photocrome: It has a slight chemical odor and the sponge–patented or not, seemed to work like a basic makeup sponge.
 If it were up to me, I would cutback on the plastic packaging and sell the foundation alone.

 Those two factors aside, I’ll definitely be using Photochrome again next time I know I’ll be in pictures.